rstrudel/pyjob/README.md

 ## 3. Create an experiment

-In the `template` folder, create a template file `experiment_name` with the command you want to run.
-Parameters defined with the configuration file should be put inside curly brackets \{\}.<br/>
+Create a template file `experiment.tpl` with the command you want to run.
+Parameters defined using the configuration file should be put inside curly brackets \{\}.<br/>
-In the `config` folder, create a yaml configuration file `experiment_name.yml` containing the field of values of the variables between curly brackets.<br/>
+Create a yaml configuration file `experiment_name.yml` containing the field of values of the variables between curly brackets.<br/>

 Run:

 ```
-python -m pyjob.launch experiment_name experiment_name.yml --scheduler slurm
+python -m pyjob.launch experiment.tpl experiment.yml --scheduler slurm
 ```

-You can define a set of parameters that are global to all the experiments in `config/default_slurm.yml`, for example the jobs logging directory `job_log_dir`, the job queue `queue` or the conda envrionment you are using and so on.
+You can define a set of parameters that are global to all the experiments in `slurm.yml`, for example the jobs logging directory `job_log_dir`, the job queue `queue` or the conda environment `conda_dir` you are using and so on.
 If one parameter is redefined in the user configuration file, then it overrides the default configuration.

+## 4. Anaconda

+If you want to load conda, you first need to add `conda_dir` to your experiment configuration or to the scheduler configuration.

+Once set you can add `conda activate {env_name}` to your template and update your configuration accordingly.

-## 4. Example: Hello World
+## 5. Example: Hello World
 Template `hello.tpl`:
 ```
 python -c "print('Hello {first_name} {last_name}')"